python/typing/docs/spec/distributing.rst

 Many stub packages will only have part of the type interface for libraries completed, especially initially.
 For the benefit of type checking and code editors, packages can be "partial".
-This means modules not found in the stub package SHOULD be searched for in part four of the module resolution order below, namely :term:`inline` packages.
+This means modules not found in the stub package SHOULD be searched for in parts five and six of the module resolution order below, namely :term:`inline` packages and any third-party stubs the type checker chooses to vendor.

 Type checkers should merge the stub package and runtime package directories.
 This can be thought of as the functional equivalent of copying the